dockstore/dockstore/_docs/language-support.md

 <sup>[3] Does not support file-path or http(s) based imports.
 See [DNAstack Limitations](/docs/user-tutorials/dnastack-launch-with/#limitations) for limitations.
 </sup>

-<sup> [4] The small number of verified Dockstore WDL tools/workflows were tested successfully.
-More verification/testing likely needed.</sup>
+<sup> [4] All verified Dockstore WDL tools/workflows were tested successfully.
+However, we anticipate that more testing is needed for WDL workflows that use language features not contained within that dataset.</sup>